 CE courses may be used to fulfill other General Education requirements or requirements within the major.
-Courses fulfilling this requirement carry the notation CE after their title.
+Any course fulfilling this requirement has a "C" at the end of the course number.
 Check the course description in this Catalog and the listings of each semester's class schedule.